 In addition to Basic Pay, Basic Allowance for Housing, and Basic Allowance for Subsistence, members of the military may receive special or incentive pays, depending on individual circumstances.

 Depending on their years of service, medical and dental officers receive variable special pay.
 Additionally, board-certified medical officers and dental officers receive more The directive governing Medical Officer Pay is the Defense Pay Regulation, Volume 7A, Chapter 64.
 The directive governing Dental Officer Pay is the Defense Pay Regulation, Volume 7A, Chapter 6.

 Veterinarians and Optometrists

-Vets and eye-doctors only get an extra incentive pay.
+Vets and eye doctors only get extra-incentive pay.
 The governing directive is the Defense Pay Regulation, Volume 7A, Chapter 7.

 Enlisted Special Duty Pay

-The Secretary of the particular service concerned may authorize special duty pay to enlisted members performing designated special duties.
-Examples of some jobs which qualify for this special pay are military recruiters, and (in the Air Force), First Sergeants.
+The secretary of the particular service concerned may authorize special duty pay to enlisted members performing designated special duties.
+Examples of some jobs that qualify for this special pay are military recruiters and (in the Air Force), First Sergeants.
 The governing directive is the Defense Pay Regulation, Volume 7A, Chapter 8.

 Nuclear Officer Pay

 Naval nuclear officers receive both an initial bonus and yearly incentive pay for extending their service commitment.
 The yearly incentive pay is determined by the Secretary of the Navy.
 The governing directive is the Defense Pay Regulation, Volume 7A, Chapter 12.